royeradames/royeradames-angular-tutorial/src/assets/testing/end-to-end/cypress/installing-and-opening/readme.md

 E2e test cannot be run in the browser.
 We will need to download a GitHub project and run its test locally.

 ## setup
 - `gh repo clone royeradames/end-to-end-javascript-testing-with-cypress`
 - Start `target-app`
 - open `02_01/Start` in the vscode terminal

 ## Practice

+Install a standalone version of Cypress and create our first new test.

 - innit package.json `npm init -y`
 - install cypress `npm i cypress -D`